 HOMEFRONT HACKS AND CHEATS

 The year is 2027.
 Her infrastructure shattered and military in disarray, America has fallen to a savage occupation by the nuclear armed Greater Korean Republic.
 Abandoned by her former allies, the United States is a bleak landscape of walled towns and abandoned suburbs.
 This is a police state where high school stadiums have become detention centers, and shopping malls shelter armored attack vehicles.
-Join the Resistance, stand united and fight for freedom against an overwhelming military force In Homefront's gripping, cinematic single player campaign, and experience epic, ground breaking multiplayer action all set in a terrifyingly plausible near-future world.
+Join the Resistance with our Homefront Cheats, stand united and fight for freedom against an overwhelming military force In Homefront's gripping, cinematic single player campaign, and experience epic, ground breaking multiplayer action all set in a terrifyingly plausible near-future world.

 In 2013, one year after the succession of Kim Jong-Il, North Korean leader Kim Jong-un reunites North and South Korea to form the Greater Korean Republic.
 The influence of China and the United States decline in the face of continued economic stagnation and a war between Iran and Saudi Arabia disrupting Middle Eastern oil supplies, while Europe is cut off by a Russian-Ukrainian "mutual interest" deal.
 As the United States withdraws overseas troops to deal with domestic instability, including the Texas secession debate and an outbreak of bird flu known as the Knoxville Cough, the Greater Korean Republic annexes Japan and several Southeast Asian countries.
 By 2022, the United States faces extreme economic turmoil and massive social unrest.
 Finally, in 2025, a satellite, launched under the cover of a program to replace the decaying Global Positioning System, detonates a nuclear electromagnetic pulse over the continental United States.
 The destruction of above-ground electronics across the country is followed by Korean invasions of Hawaii and San Francisco, paratrooper deployments across the Midwest, and the irradiation of the Mississippi River to divide the United States, leaving the American military isolated and scattered.